-Init.
-AiA Document A105 - 2017.
-Copyright © 1993, 2007 and 2017.
+All Document A105 - 2017.
+Copyright © 1993.
+2007 and 2017.
 All rights reserved.
-"The American Institute of Architects," Venerican Institute of Architects, "And," The AIA logo, and "AiA Contract Documents," are trademarks of The American Institute of Architects.
-To report copyright visitations, e-mail tochridottasecontexts.com.
+"The American Institute of Architects," "American Institute of Architects," "AA," the AIA logo, and "AIA Contract Documents" are trademarks of The American Institute of Architects.
+To report copyright violations, e-mait docrind@secondmission.